 - “The Designer” or “we/us/our”: refers to protaHOMES Ltd.

-- “The User” or “The Purchaser” or “you/your” refers to anyone who uses this website and/or downloads The Plans, whether paid or free, from this website.
+- “The User” or “you/your” refers to anyone who uses this website and/or downloads information, whether paid or free, from this website.

 - “Data controller” refers to the entity that determines the purposes and means of processing personal data.

 - “Data processor” refers to an entity that is responsible for processing personal data on behalf of a controller.